utsav89k/spark_declarative_pipeline_prj/README.md

 ### 🥇 Gold Layer

 **Purpose:** Fully modelled dimensional data ready for BI, dashboards, and analytics.

+The Gold layer implements a **Star Schema** dimensional model on top of the cleansed Silver data.
+All dimension tables are managed with **SCD Type 2** using `create_auto_cdc_flow`, ensuring complete historical tracking of any changes to artist, track, user, or date records.
+The Fact table captures every streaming event with full historical context.
+A denormalised **One Big Table (OBT)** is provided as a Materialized View, joining all dimensions to the fact table for simplified analytics consumption without requiring complex joins.

 #### Dimension Tables (SCD Type 2)
 All dimensions are managed using `create_auto_cdc_flow` with `stored_as_scd_type=2`, preserving full historical changes: